 3. Coordinate Plane: The coordinate plane, also known as the Cartesian plane, is a two-dimensional plane formed by two perpendicular number lines: the x-axis (horizontal) and the y-axis (vertical).
 Each point on the plane is identified by an ordered pair (x, y), which represents its position relative to the origin (the point where the axes intersect).

 5. Solutions as Points on the Line: Every point on this line represents a solution to the equation.
-For instance, the point (2, 5) also lies on the line.
+To give you an idea, the point (2, 5) also lies on the line.
 If we substitute x = 2 and y = 5 into the equation y = 2x + 1, we get 5 = 2(2) + 1, which simplifies to 5 = 5.
 This is a true statement, confirming that (2, 5) is indeed a solution.
 Conversely, any point not on the line will not satisfy the equation.
 Take the point (3, 4).
 Substituting x = 3 and y = 4 into the equation yields 4 = 2(3) + 1, which simplifies to 4 = 7.
 This is a false statement, proving that (3, 4) is not a solution.

 7. Systems of Linear Equations: The concept of "solutions that fall on the line are" extends to systems of linear equations.
 A system of linear equations consists of two or more linear equations considered together.
 The solution to a system of linear equations is the set of values that satisfy all equations in the system simultaneously.
 Graphically, this means the solution is the point (or points) where the lines representing the equations intersect.
 If the lines are parallel, they never intersect, indicating that there is no solution to the system.
 If the lines coincide (are the same line), then there are infinitely many solutions, as every point on the line satisfies both equations.